 It is best to work with a Registered Dietitian through this process to help guide you and interpret your symptoms.
 Keeping a food and symptom journal can also help you or a Registered Dietitian to pinpoint what may be causing your symptoms, as it is possible for other dietary factors to be at play.

-If you have a milk allergy or intolerance, the Fig browser extension and aisle can help you identify dairy-free foods at your favorite grocery store.
+If you have a milk allergy or intolerance, the Fig app can help you identify dairy-free foods at your favorite grocery store.
 Be sure to read Fig’s Introduction to the Dairy-Free Diet blog post to help you get started.